mateotronce/mateotronce/README.md

-# Hi 👋 I'm Mateo
+# Hi there 👋 I'm Mateo

-I'm a **Data Analyst** passionate about transforming raw data into meaningful insights, building reliable data pipelines, and creating data products that actually drive decisions.
+I'm a **Data Analyst** passionate about transforming raw data into meaningful insights, building reliable data pipelines, and creating data products that drive real decisions.

 ## 🚀 What I do
 - Design and build **data pipelines** (ETL / ELT)